 - Assess the environment, observe, analyse and recommend solutions.

 - Develop a plan with goals for improvement.

 - Implement the plan and help club officers and members to achieve their goals.

-- Instill enthusiasm, loyalty and a sense of responsibility for the club's future.
+- Instil enthusiasm, loyalty and a sense of responsibility for the club’s future.